GisellePerez/echarts-sw/README.md

 ### Demo

-See deployed app here: https://giselleperez.github.io/echarts-sw/
+Yo can see the deployed app here: https://giselleperez.github.io/echarts-sw/

 ### Running in local